A List of Active Killer Incidents at Houses of Worship and Religious Schools

 • Lakewood Church, Houston, Texas, Feb.
 11, 2024

-A woman—who had in the past used both male and female aliases—wielded a rifle and opened fire at Joel Osteen’s megachurch, wounding one.
-She subsequently died in a shootout with police.
+A woman—who had in the past used both male and female aliases—wielded a rifle and opened fire in Joel Osteen’s megachurch, wounding one.
+She subsequently died in a shootout with armed security guards.
 Investigators later found antisemitic writings and noted she was undergoing a custody battle with her ex-husband.

 [ Read the SemperVerus article, Church Security Armament Recommendations By Tom Givens, John Correia, and 6 Other Professionals ]